Cornelia Jakobs: 2022–present: Melodifestivalen and Eurovision

 In 2022, Jakobs went solo as a singer and participated in Melodifestivalen 2022 with the song "Hold Me Closer", which qualified for the final and later won with 146 points, thus earning her the right to represent Sweden in the Eurovision Song Contest 2022 in Turin.
 In the final she finished in fourth place overall, with 438 points.
+Jakobs was one of the performers during the interval at the final of the Eurovision Song Contest 2023, where she performed "I Turn to You" by Melanie C in a segment which celebrated host city Liverpool's contribution to pop music.
+Jakobs released "Need You Now" in July 2023, in which she revealed that she has ADHD.